 TPanel is an emulation of some AMX G4 touch panels.
-The panels used to verify the proper communication protocol and the behavior were an AMX MVP-5200i and an AMX NXD-700Vi.
+The panels used to verify the proper communication protocol and the behavior were an AMX MVP-5200i, AMX NXD-700Vi and an AMX MST-701.

 This manual describes the commands implemented and some specials of this program.
-TPanel was designed for NIX desktops (Linux, BSD, ...) as well as Android operating systems version 10 or newer.
+TPanel was designed for NIX desktops (Linux, BSD, ...) as well as Android and iOS operating systems.
 Currently there exists no Windows version and there probably never will.

-The software uses internally the Skia1 library for drawing all objects and the Qt 5.152 library to display the objects.
+The software uses internally the Skia1 library for drawing all objects and the Qt 5.152 (for Android) or Qt 6.x (for Desktop and iOS) library to display the objects.
 TPanel is written in C++.
 This makes it even on mobile platforms fast and reliable.
 It has the advantage to not drain the battery of any mobile device while running as fast as possible.
 Compared to commercial products the battery lasts up to 10 times as long.